DecoPath/DecoPath/README.md

-**Note**: If you wish to host DecoPath using your own domain, you might need to change the ports in the [docker-compose](./docker-compose.yaml) file to reflect your port-forwarding configuration ([Networking in Docker](https://docs.docker.com/compose/networking/)).
+**Note**: If you wish to host DecoPath using your own domain, you might need to change the ports in the [docker-compose](./docker-compose.yaml) file to reflect your port-forwarding configuration (See [Networking in Docker](https://docs.docker.com/compose/networking/)).

 ### For developers

+DecoPath is provided as a Python 3.7 package.
 You can clone the repository from [GitHub](https://github.com/decopath/decopath).

 ```bash
 $ git clone https://github.com/decopath/decopath.git